-Many drivers charges with DWI can get some sort of conditional driving privileges, especially if you are a first time offender looking for conditional driving privileges that do not involve commercial vehicles.
+Many people charged with DWI can get some sort of conditional driving privilege, especially if you are a first-time offender looking for conditional driving privileges that do not involve commercial vehicles.
 There are at least three different types of conditional driving privileges that a person can get during the course of a DWI prosecution.
+The are called:

 Pre-Conviction Conditional Licenses:

-Hardship privileges are actually valid through the entire length of time that a DWI case is pending in court.
-However, after 30 days of your license having been suspended by the court, even if you were granted a hardship privilege, the DMV will typically send you a letter offering to give you a pre-conviction conditional license.
-This is the second form of conditional driving privilege that a person might be able to get during the course of a DWI prosecution.
+Hardship privileges are valid through the entire length of time that a DWI case is pending in court.
+However, after 30 days of your license having been suspended by the court, even if you were granted a hardship privilege, the DMV will typically send you a letter offering to sell you a pre-conviction conditional license.
+This is the second form of conditional driving privilege that a person might be able to get during the course of a DWI prosecution, and it is issued by the DMV - not the court.
 A pre-conviction conditional driver's license, if granted by the DMV, costs $75.00 as a fee to the DMV, and it allows you to drive back and forth to work, back and forth to medical appointments, back and forth to educational programming that leads to a degree.
 It also allows you to run errands for a few hours each week, and for that reason, it's a little more flexible than a hardship license.
-If you choose to go to the DMV and pay the fee, you can get a conditional license, and this license will last and be valid up until the day that you are either exonerated from your charges or convicted of your charges.
+If you choose to go to the DMV and pay the fee, you can get a pre-conviction conditional license, and that license will last and be valid up until the day that you are either exonerated from or convicted of your charges.

 Post-Conviction Conditional Licenses: